 Twin Peaks had about 20-25 major characters who were given character arcs, and about 40 minor recurring characters.
 This is pretty impressive considering that the series lasted only for 30 episodes, and that almost all of the major characters were introduced during the first season, which had only 8 episodes.

-The Wire: By the time this show reached its fourth season it had 29 regular cast members, eleven of which appeared in every episode; they were split between the police, the gangs, the Baltimore City mayor's office and a local high school.
+By the time The Wire reached its fourth season it had 29 regular cast members, eleven of which appeared in every episode; they were split between the police, the gangs, the Baltimore City mayor's office and a local high school.
 The show also featured about 30 other characters with recurring roles.
 EVERY ONE of these characters was fleshed out, with their own unique arc.
 Nobody on the Wire is 2-Dimensional.

 Van Kooten En De Bie: Despite having a Minimalist Cast of only two regular actors, Van Kooten and De Bie themselves, they portrayed hundreds of characters, enough to fill an entire book.
 Which they did.
 It was published as Ons Kent Ons.